[Sorry. I had to to misquote Snakes on a Plane real quick. Too tempting.]

 In fact, the United Kingdom does not allow ANY pet to fly in-cabin, ever.
 This is a requirement of the U.K. and DEFRA (Department for Environment, Food & Affairs), not the airlines.
 There might be some sort of special clause for a service dog, but even emotional support animals are not allowed in-flight (I was going to try this route).
 Apparently, this is all due to an infamous rabies-related bat incident in 2002.
 Go figure.

 So, after realizing I could not bring Marcellus Wallace and Kiara Mala (scroll to the bottom for pictures of their furry faces) on the plane with my husband and I — I began a frantic search to figure out how to get around this.
-After countless hours of research I finally found the best way to avoid putting my cats under the plane is to fly from the U.S. to France*, then hire somebody who is authorized by the U.K. government to transport pets to drive us through the Eurotunnel (you need a car for this; it’s basically a giant underwater train for cars) and drop us off in Folkestone, U.K.
+After countless hours of research, I finally found the best way to avoid putting my cats under the plane is to fly from the U.S. to France*, then hire somebody who is authorized by the U.K. government to transport pets to drive us through the Eurotunnel (you need a car for this; it’s basically a giant underwater train for cars) and drop us off in Folkestone, U.K. where we will stay overnight at the Burlington Hotel (because they allow cats!) before we move onward.

 (*In case you’re wondering, “Hey, why not fly to Ireland instead of France?
 Well, Ireland does not allow pets to fly in-cabin either from the U.S.)